 The next figure shows the result of executing the previous code.

 Similarly to reading files, you can also write files by specifying a path.
-The next code divides the read image by 2 and writes it to the
+The next code block divides the image we just read by 2, and writes it to the

 import matplotlib.image import matplotlib.pyplot im = matplotlib.image.imread("/storage/image.png") im = im / 2 matplotlib.pyplot.imshow(im) matplotlib.pyplot.show() matplotlib.pyplot.imsave("/storage/new_image.png", im)